minio/docs/source/operations/troubleshooting.rst

    :alt: MinIO SUBNET with the Issues section displaying a list of an organization's issues
    :align: center

-Select an existing issue from the list to expand the converation or add a response.
+Select an existing issue from the list to expand the conversation or add a response.

 .. image:: /images/subnet/issue-expanded.png
    :width: 600px